undefined-art/blog/README.md

 Open [http://localhost:3000/blog/](http://localhost:3000/blog/) to see your blog.

-## 📝 Writing Posts
+## 📝 Writing Articles

-Create new posts in the `content/posts/` directory:
+Create new articles in the `content/articles/` directory:

 ```mdx
 ---